Home pages can be tricky things to write. There seems to be so much riding on your home page, and you want to make sure you get it ‘right’.

 This is a way for me to remind them that I exist and to start building a relationship with them so that in a few months, or even years, when they are looking for a copywriter, they know who to go to.

-Depending on the type of business you run, a lot of visitors will not be ready to hire or buy from you the first time they land on your site.
+Depending on the type of business you run, a lot of visitors will not be ready to hire or buy from you.

 Seeing as for many visitors the home page is the first encounter they will have with your business, it can make sense to add a lead-capture form.